What Is Undeliverable Mail?

 - it is an item found loose in the mail

 - it is an empty wrapper or carton.

-Contract Customers must consult their Customer Guide at canadapost.ca/customerguides to obtain detailed information on when mail will be treated as undeliverable for a particular service.
+Contract customers must consult their Customer Guide at canadapost.ca/postalservices to obtain detailed information on when mail will be treated as undeliverable for a particular service.

 Each item will be opened and if it is determined that the item: